Hilary Evans

 Hilary Agard Evans (6 March 1929 – 27 July 2011) was a British pictorial archivist, author, and researcher into UFOs and other paranormal phenomena.

 Biography

 Evans was born in Shrewsbury, Shropshire, United Kingdom and educated at St George's School at Harpenden.
-After National Service in Palestine he went up to King's College, Cambridge, to read English, followed by a Master's at Birmingham University.
+Following national service in Palestine, he went up to King's College, Cambridge, to read English, followed by a Master's at Birmingham University.
 He then spent some time as a private tutor before joining Mather & Crowther advertising agency as a copywriter in 1953.

-In 1964 he and his wife Mary Evans (1936–2010) founded the Mary Evans Picture Library, an archive of historical illustrations.
-In 1981 he co-founded the Association for the Scientific Study of Anomalous Phenomena.
+In 1964, he and his wife Mary Evans (1936–2010) founded the Mary Evans Picture Library, an archive of historical illustrations.
+In 1981, he co-founded the Association for the Scientific Study of Anomalous Phenomena.
 Evans was an exponent of the Psychosocial Hypothesis of UFOs as culturally shaped visionary experiences.